State Economy Grows Robustly in Q4, UMass Journal Reports

-Massachusetts real gross domestic product grew at an annual rate of 3.5 percent in the third quarter of 2013 according to the latest MassBenchmarks Current Economic Index, released today by MassBenchmarks, the journal of the Massachusetts economy published by the UMass Donahue Institute in collaboration with the Federal Reserve Bank of Boston.
+Massachusetts real gross domestic product grew at an estimated annual rate of 5.5 percent in the fourth quarter of 2013 according to the MassBenchmarks Current Economic Index, released today by MassBenchmarks, the journal of the Massachusetts economy published by the UMass Donahue Institute in collaboration with the Federal Reserve Bank of Boston.
 In contrast, according to the U.S. Department of Commerce, national real gross domestic product grew at an annual rate of 3.2 percent during the same period.

 The 10 indicators that comprise the leading index usually do not all move in tandem.
 Typically, some may indicate an expectation of faster than average growth, while at the same time others may indicate an expectation of slower than average growth.
 The following table accounts for the contributions of each towards faster or slower growth than the long-term trend of 3.2 percent.
 The index value is their sum.

 The current and historical quarterly estimates for state domestic product growth include adjustments for changes in productivity growth.
 These adjustments are estimates of the quarterly deviations from trend in the growth of the ratio of output to employment and output to wage and salary income.
-In the third quarter, these adjustment added 0.4 percentage points from the annual rate of growth.
+In the fourth quarter, these adjustments subtracted 0.2 percentage points from the annual rate of growth.
 In the third quarter, these adjustments added 1.2 percentage points to the annual rate of growth.
 In the second quarter, these adjustments subtracted 0.5 percentage points from the annual rate of growth.
 In the first quarter, these adjustments subtracted 0.2 percentage points from the annual rate of growth.
-For the forecast of state domestic product growth for the fourth quarter of this year and the first quarter of next year, productivity growth is assumed to return to its long-term trend.
+For the forecast of state domestic product growth for the first and second quarters of this year, productivity growth is assumed to return to its long-term trend.

 Several recent months of the indices are revised each release.
 These revisions are a result of the statistical method used to create the index, as well as revisions in the underlying indicators.

 All of the indicators except interest rates refer to Massachusetts.
 The current index is composed of four indicators: nonagricultural employment, withholding taxes, sales taxes, and the unemployment rate.
 The leading index includes these four current indicators plus the other six (leading) indicators in the contributions table.
-All of the indicators are as of September, except for employment, which is through August, and interest rates and the Bloomberg stock index for Massachusetts, which are through October 30.
+All of the indicators are as of December, except for interest rates and the Bloomberg stock index for Massachusetts, which are through January 24.
 The MassInsight Consumer Confidence Index is released every third month.
 Intervening months are interpolated, and changes in the Conference Board's Consumer Confidence Index for the U.S. are used to extrapolate to the current month of the index, as needed.
-Series measured in dollars, i.e., withholding taxes, sales taxes, the Bloomberg stock index, and motor vehicle sales taxes, are deflated by the U.S. consumer price index for all urban consumers, excluding food and energy.
+Series measured in current dollars or values, i.e., withholding taxes, sales taxes, the Bloomberg stock index, and motor vehicle sales taxes, are deflated by the U.S. consumer price index for all urban consumers, excluding food and energy.

 Dr. Alan Clayton-Matthews